-The TDR-D, Transfer of Development Rights-Development Area Receiving Areas enables the transfer of over 1,500 by-right single family detached dwelling units out of the Rural Area and into areas already developed and places a perment conservation easement on those properties in the Rural Area.
-The TDR-R, Transfer of Development Rights-Rural Area Receiving Areas enables the transfer of 152 dwelling units to other areas located in the rural area but establishes a higher level of development standards, including development standards requiring the permanent protection of 60% open space.
-Adoption and implementation of the TDR program with help to achieve numerous existing Comprehensive Plan Policy Goals: Open Space Policy 4, Open Space Policy 5, and Environment Policy 3.
+The TDR-D, Transfer of Development Rights-Development Area Receiving Areas enables the transfer of over 1,500 by-right single-family detached dwelling units out of the Rural Area and into areas that are already developed and places a permanent conservation, open-space, or other appropriate easement on those properties in the Rural Area.
+The TDR-R, Transfer of Development Rights-Rural Area Receiving Areas, enables the transfer of 152 dwelling units to other areas located in the Rural Area but establishes a higher level of development standards, including development standards requiring the permanent protection of 60% open space.
+Adoption and implementation of the TDR program will help to achieve numerous existing Comprehensive Plan Policy Goals: Open Space Policy 4, Open Space Policy 5, and Environment Policy 3.